-Menlo Park, CA —February 18, 2021 — Lex Machina, a LexisNexis company, today releases its Law Firms Activity Report looking at the most active law firms in federal district court.
-The report looks back at the last three years and analyzes law firm activity in 15 practice areas and in cases caused by COVID-19.
-The final section of the report includes a comprehensive look at civil litigation in federal district court.
+Menlo Park, CA — February 24, 2021 —Today, Lex Machina and LexisNexis release their latest Law Firms Activity Report, which surveys the most active law firms in federal district court.
+The report focuses on the three-year period from 2019 to 2021 and analyzes law firm activity in 16 practice areas and in cases caused by COVID-19.
+The final section of the report includes an analysis of the overall most active law firms in federal district court.

-There are nuances to each practice area, and readers will want to find out who are the most active firms in each specific practice area.
-The Law Firms Activity Report can be used for strategic planning, marketing, or competitive analysis in order to gauge market leaders and competitors against a dynamic, challenging legal landscape.
+Each practice area has specific traits and nuances, and the report discusses the most active firms in each particular practice area.
+The Law Firms Activity Report may be used for strategic planning, marketing, counsel evaluation, or competitive analysis in order to gauge market leaders and competitors against a dynamic, challenging legal landscape.

-- The Department of Justice was far and away the most active counsel, filing nearly 9,000 cases on behalf of plaintiffs and defending over 27,000 cases when excluding multidistrict litigation associated cases.
+- The Department of Justice remained the most active counsel, filing over 7,000 cases on behalf of plaintiffs and defending nearly 30,000 cases (after excluding multidistrict litigation associated cases).